 Sexual Assault Risk-Reduction and Response Program

-The Peace Corps’ Sexual Assault Risk-Reduction and Response Program was launched in 2013, reflecting years of intense focus on improving support for Peace Corps Volunteers agency-wide.
+The Peace Corps’ Sexual Assault Risk-Reduction and Response Program [PDF] was launched in 2013, reflecting years of intense focus on improving support for Peace Corps Volunteers agency-wide.
 The SARRR Program, led by the Director of the Office of Sexual Assault Risk-Reduction and Response, is an interdisciplinary collaboration among several offices:

 - Office of Victim Advocacy